Medical Gas Systems

 Image from Deb Skees

-This portable dual cylinder unit had a capacity of 600 liters of oxygen.
+This portable dual cylinder unit, "supplied in a beautiful luggage case" had a capacity of 600 liters of oxygen and could serve two people at the same time.

 Image from Felix Khusid